Parent page: Schematic Objects

 Panel page: Designator Properties

-This method of editing uses the associated Properties panel mode to modify the properties of a designator.
+This method of editing uses the associated Designator dialog and the Properties panel mode to modify the properties of a designator.

 After placement, the Designator mode of the Properties panel can be accessed in one of the following ways: